Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Methodology

 As we intend to investigate the inherent behaviour and evolution of misaligned disc kinematics, we predominantly work with misalignment angles in three-dimensional (3D) space, as opposed to projected misalignments between position angles (PAs) that are typically used in observational studies.
 This allows us to measure the relaxation timescales removing the bias of the viewing angle.
 Misalignment angles are given by the dot product between the angular momentum unit vectors.

 We assume the most widely used classification to interpret galaxy kinematics \citep[e.g.][]{Davis2011}, classifying as aligned those galaxies with stellar-gas kinematic angles $<30^{\circ}$, misaligned those with angles $>30^{\circ}$.
-Among the misaligned galaxy population, we make a further distinction between \textit{unstable} misalignments with angles $[30^{\circ}-150^{\circ}]$ and \textit{stable} misalignments (i.e. counter-rotation) with angles $>150^{\circ}$.
+Among the misaligned galaxy population, we make a further distinction between \textit{unstable} misalignments with angles $[30^{\circ}-150^{\circ}]$ and counter-rotation with angles $>150^{\circ}$.